Category: C# & .NET

 }

-💡 Pro Tip: Use profiling tools like JetBrains Rider or Visual Studio’s Performance Profiler to identify bottlenecks in your code.
-They can help you pinpoint where algorithm or data structure changes will have the most impact.
+Pro Tip: Use profiling tools like Visual Studio’s Performance Profiler or JetBrains Rider to detect bottlenecks.
+They can guide you in choosing better algorithms or data structures.

 // Before: Redundant calculation inside loop